Tuffy Gosewisch: Seattle Mariners

 On January 26, 2017, the Seattle Mariners claimed Gosewisch off waivers.
-He began the season with the Class AAA Tacoma Rainiers of the Pacific Coast League.
+He began the season with the Triple–A Tacoma Rainiers of the Pacific Coast League.
 The Mariners called him up on May 5.
 He went 2-for-28 (.075) in 11 games for Seattle, and the Mariners optioned him back to Tacoma on May 22.
 The Mariners designated him for assignment on August 6 and assigned him outright to Tacoma on August 10.
-During the 2017 season, he hit .229 with four home runs and RBIs in 85 games for Tacoma.
+During the 2017 season, he hit .229 with four home runs and RBI in 85 games for Tacoma.

 Gosewisch re-signed with Seattle on a minor-league deal on November 6, 2017.
 He failed to make the major-league roster out of spring training in 2018, and the Mariners released him, on April 5, 2018.

 Washington Nationals

 On April 13, 2018, Gosewisch signed a minor league contract with the Washington Nationals.
-The Nationals assigned him to the Class AAA Syracuse Chiefs in the International League.
-He elected free agency on November 2, 2018.
+The Nationals assigned him to the Triple–A Syracuse Chiefs in the International League, for whom he batted .219/.310/.335 with three home runs and 25 RBI across 73 games.
+Gosewisch elected free agency following the season on November 2.

 Milwaukee Brewers

-On December 7, 2018, Gosewisch signed a minor league deal with the Milwaukee Brewers that included an invitation to spring training.
-He elected free agency following the 2019 season.
-On January 9, 2020, Gosewisch re-signed with the Brewers on a minor league deal.
-He became a free agent on November 2, 2020.
+On December 7, 2018, Gosewisch signed a minor league contract with the Milwaukee Brewers that included an invitation to spring training.
+He spent the 2019 season with the Triple–A San Antonio Missions, playing in 49 games and slashing .205/.299/.308 with three home runs and nine RBI.
+Gosewisch elected free agency following the season on November 4, 2019.

+On January 9, 2020, Gosewisch re-signed with the Brewers on a minor league contract.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Gosewisch became a free agent on November 2.

 In the offseason, Gosewisch retired and joined X10 Capital as the director of baseball relations.